sdalessa/StatsPosterApp/readme.md

 //problem: user may want to only record some stats, and not fill out all fields.
 Thats fine!
 I need a strategy so that I can record the total amount of posts that generated that particulars stats (similar to looking at the amount of people that reviewed an item on amazon) Like a specific counter for each submittable stats.

 31. CREATING MY FIRST DEDICATED CODE: created stats array as part of Post model, now working on typeDefs, because there should be a query to find player (who is being mentioned for th stats) in the users collection.
 PLEASE NOTE, stats are at this time inside of Post, they are a part of a post.
 Means they can be commented, means we need to decide if the comments needs to allow also posting stats in them.

+32. I am unable, when I pull all the posts with getPosts (with final s) to also pull all the comments along in each post.
+This I dont think has to do with IDs, because each post is an obj that includes an array of comments in them.